Seven steps to become a global citizen

-To become a global citizen, you will have to be creative, flexible, dedicated, and proactive.
-Global citizens take an active part in the emerging world community, and are committed to helping build this community’s values and practices.
+To become a global citizen, you will have to be creative, flexible, dedicated and proactive.
+Global citizens take an active part in the emerging international community and are committed to helping build this community’s values and practices.

-This will mean developing skills related to problem-solving, decision-making, critical thinking, communication, and collaboration.
-These skills are more and more becoming essential to success in the workplace, as well as life in general, and cannot be developed without a bit of active, self-directed learning.
+This will mean developing skills related to problem-solving, decision-making, critical thinking, communication and collaboration.
+These five skills are becoming more and more essential to success in the workplace, as well as life in general, and cannot be developed without active, self-directed learning.

 Why become a global citizen?

-Global citizenship is becoming a widespread topic in higher education, because it deals with issues of global interdependence, diversity of identities and cultures, sustainable development, peace and conflict, and inequities related to power, resources and respect.
+Global citizenship is becoming a widespread topic in higher education.
+This is because it deals with issues of global interdependence, diversity of identities and cultures, sustainable development, peace and conflict, and inequities related to power, resources, and respect.

-This means that 21st century students will require adequate preparation, so that they may succeed in this quickly-developing world, in both their professional and their personal lives.
+This means that 21st-century students will require adequate preparation, so that they may succeed in this quickly-developing world, both professionally and personally.